Philippine Military Academy: History

 On 18 March 1987, the PMA was targeted by a bomb attack that killed a colonel, two enlisted men and a civilian woman, and injured 38 people, including 17 civilians.
 The explosion occurred at a grandstand during a rehearsal for the annual graduation ceremonies that were to be attended by President Corazon Aquino.
 Some sources suggested that "disgruntled military elements" may have been responsible.

 During the August 1987 Philippine coup attempt, all 863 cadets of the academy mounted a silent demonstration of support for the coup before donning combat gear and reiterating their support over the radio.
 After a briefing by two senior Reform the Armed Forces Movement members, the group set out at midnight on 29 August to launch a takeover of Baguio, only to abort the plan after being informed by sentries of the coup's failure.
 The incident prompted Vice President Salvador Laurel and other government officials to launch a dialogue with them, while the academy administration suspended classes for two days and confined the entire student body inside the campus for 90 days.

 In 1993, the PMA admitted its first female cadets and introduced specialization based on branch-of-service.

 Senator Santanina Rasul authored Republic Act 6949, the law recognizing March 8 each year as National Women’s Day in the Philippines and together with the late Senator Raul Roco authored Republic Act 7192 or the Women in Development and Nation Building Act.
 The RA 7192 outlawed discrimination against women, opening the doors of the Philippine Military Academy to women, and mandating that a substantial portion of government funds at all levels be used for programs that would benefit and develop women's capabilities.
 Senator Rasul is the daughter in law of the late Senator Hadji Butu who authored the bill in 1916 to establish a military academy.
 The first female cadets graduated from the academy in 1997.

-In 1998, a proclamation by President Joseph Estrada, while acknowledging the academy's roots lay with the 1905 founding of the Philippine Constabulary school, changed the official celebration day of the academy to October 25, in honor of the Academia Militar which was established on October 25, 1898, in Malolos, Bulacan.
-Other sources have since acknowledged this change.
+In 1998, a proclamation by President Joseph Estrada, while acknowledging that the academy's roots lay with the Philippine Constabulary school founded on February 17, 1905, changed the celebration date of the academy's founding to October 25, in honor of the Academia Militar which was established in Malolos, Bulacan on October 25, 1898.
 The Academia Militar was opened during the establishment of the insurgent First Philippine Republic.
 It was closed on January 20, 1899, before the Philippine–American War and thus was the first ever all-Filipino military academy to be established.
+Other sources have since acknowledged this change.

 The academy also has a museum exhibiting historical weapons and tanks of the Armed Forces of the Philippines.
 The Air Power Park was opened on February 18, 2022, to exhibit a collection of retired aircraft of the Philippine Air Force (PAF).
 The collection included the SIAI Marchetti S.211, Cessna T-41 Mescalero, Bell UH-1 Iroquois, SIAI-Marchetti SF.260, Northrop F-5, McDonnell Douglas MD-520MG Defender, Vought F-8 Crusader, and MBB Bo 105.